 When it comes to choosing the best material for your DIY terrarium, anything is better than glass.
 Acrylic, for example, cannot be easily broken or damaged in harsh conditions.
 Acrylic sheet is also less than half the weight of glass but many times stronger and more resistant.
 Just like us, plants need to protect themselves from potentially harmful ultraviolet rays.
 UV-filtering acrylic sheet absorbs more than 98% of UV radiation below 400 nanometers.

 The possibilities of vertical gardening are endless, primarily when you use thermoplastic materials to make your plant display pop.
 We offer acrylic circles up to 24” in diameter in two different thicknesses (0.118" and 0.236").
 You can use an acrylic circle as the backdrop of your plant wreath.
 Alternatively, you can use an acrylic bar or rod to create a hollow frame for your wreath.
-Our ready-made plastic rings may be too small for your gardening pots, but you can custom cut any of the rods or tubes in our selection to create the perfect support rings for your potted plants.
+You can custom cut any of the rods or tubes in our selection to create the perfect support rings for your potted plants.
 There are a wide variety of adhesives you can use to bond thermoplastics together, depending on the substrate you choose.

 Rock Retaining Walls